hazelcast/hazelcast/docs/design/sql/16-nested-fields-access.md

 possibly refer to the same nested `RowValue` at this conversion, but for example, the conversion to `VARCHAR` of such a value would be infinite because in it we cannot refer to another nested value in this way.

+## How values are stored

+Each type must have one of supported serialization types: java, portable, compact, json, avro, ...
+Initial support might not support all types.

+For Java custom types, the cluster needs access to the Java class of the custom type.
+When reading, writing or evaluating operators, we need to deserialize the value.

+This is unlike other types, where the cluster can work with generic records

+In the initial release we will support only: java, portable, compact.